TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Equilibrium

 \subsection{Equilibrium solvers}

-In interpretive mode, TRANSP supports three distinct options for advancing its representation of the plasma MHD equilibrium in time.
-The first and most fundamental is to read in equilibrium profiles computed by an external code, performing interpolation in time as necessary, and not recomputing the equilibrium internally.
-The second option is to invoke the fixed-boundary inverse equilibrium solver TEQ to solve for the equilibrium at each geometry timestep given the pressure and $q$ profiles and the value of $R\cdot B_{toroidal}$ at the boundary.
+In interpretive mode, TRANSP supports three distinct options for advancing its representation of the plasma MHD equilibrium in time. {\mc{ These are selected by the choice of the integer namelist variable \texttt{LEVGEO}.}} The first and most fundamental {\mc{ option ($\texttt{LEVGEO} = 8$)}} is to read in equilibrium profiles computed by an external code, performing interpolation in time as necessary, and not recomputing the equilibrium internally.
+The second option {\mc{($\texttt{LEVGEO} = 11$)}} is to invoke the fixed-boundary inverse equilibrium solver TEQ to solve for the equilibrium at each geometry timestep given the pressure and $q$ profiles and the value of $R\cdot B_{toroidal}$ at the boundary.
 The edge $q$ is adjusted iteratively to match the total plasma current.

-The third and most versatile option is for TRANSP to use the ISolver free boundary solver to advance the equilibrium.
+The third and most versatile option {\mc{($\texttt{LEVGEO} = 12$)}} is for TRANSP to use the ISolver free boundary solver to advance the equilibrium.
 ISolver maintains a detailed model of the geometry and material characteristics of the poloidal field coil set for each device for which it is run, and can either perform a least-squares fit for the PF coil currents to match a prescribed plasma boundary; or solve a circuit equation incorporating coil current data, feedback circuits, and induced vessel currents, with the shape of the plasma boundary computed self-consistently.
 ISolver can also advance the $q$ profile self-consistently instead of using TRANSP's poloidal field diffusion equation, enabling modeling of the inductive coupling of the coils and vessel to the plasma.

 In addition to toroidal and poloidal variables defined in Table~\ref{tab:grid}, TRANSP output includes the variables described in Table~\ref{tab:equil}.
-These quantities are indepenent of the equilibrium solver as long as equilibrium options are enabled in the TRANSP inputs.
+These quantities are independent of the equilibrium solver as long as equilibrium options are enabled in the TRANSP inputs.